-With cremation on the rise, there is a need for memorial options that include cremated ashes and allow families to memorialize their loved one in a way that is meaningful and personal.
+More and more families are choosing cremation due to the lower cost of cremation (vs. burial), families being less traditional, and many other reasons.
+With cremation on the rise, there is a growing need for memorial options that include cremated ashes and allow families to memorialize their loved one in a way that is meaningful and personal.
 There are now a growing number of unique options available including scattering ashes in a special place, burying ashes in a traditional or biodegradable burial urn, or infusing a portion of the ashes into a piece of jewelry or decorative glass.
 Another unique and beautiful option that is growing in popularity is having a tree funeral with The Living Urn biodegradable tree urn and planting system.

 What is a Tree Funeral?

 A tree funeral is a funeral that involves a ceremony where friends and family gather and plant a tree in honor of their loved one who has passed.
 Many now include planting a tree in combination with a special bio urn containing a loved one’s ashes.
 These types of funerals are becoming more and more popular throughout the U.S. and worldwide and result in a beautiful living memorial of the special person who passed that can be cherished by family and friends for generations to come.